 Intellectual Merit: The proposed work seeks to reinterpret existing and archived paleoclimate data using a novel and emerging framework of the dominant modes of tropical precipitation variability.
 By employing a large number of paleo and future climate simulations, we demonstrate that free and forced variations of the ITCZ are best described as simultaneous variations in the width and intensity of the precipitation and not (as is widely assumed) by meridional shifts in the ITCZ.
-This work directly addresses the core P2C2 intellectual objectives: 1. “document the past temporal and spatial variability of Earth's climate system” by compiling a comprehensive suite of published proxy records to determine past changes in tropical precipitation; 2. “determine the sensitivity of the Earth's climate system to variations in climate-forcing factors” by analyzing the degree and mechanism by which global forcing modifies ITCZ width and intensity spanning from past cold climates to future warm climates and; 3. “provide a test environment for simulation predictions from numerical models” by defining new metrics associated with the behavior of the CI mode to evaluate how well models simulate past and future changes in ITCZ width and intensity.
+This work directly addresses the core P2C2 intellectual objectives: i) “document the past temporal and spatial variability of Earth's climate system” by compiling a comprehensive suite of published proxy records to determine past changes in tropical precipitation; ii) “determine the sensitivity of the Earth's climate system to variations in climate-forcing factors” by analyzing the degree and mechanism by which global forcing modifies ITCZ width and intensity spanning from past cold climates to future warm climates and; iii) “provide a test environment for simulation predictions from numerical models” by defining new metrics associated with the behavior of the CI mode to evaluate how well models simulate past and future changes in ITCZ width and intensity.
 The proposed underlying mechanism for the behavior of the CI mode also links the tropical hydroclimate variability to climate processes in the polar regions.

 Broader Impacts: The variability and changes in tropical hydroclimate have widespread socioeconomic and biological impacts.
 The proposed work will use a combination of paleoclimate data and dynamical models to evaluate and improve the ability of climate models to forecast broad-scale future changes (and variability) in the magnitude and spatial structure topical precipitation.
 Conveying to the general public how past knowledge of the climate system informs the scope and magnitude of future climate change and its impact is a powerful tool for garnering appreciation of the importance of climate research.
 The robust connection between past and future changes in the width and intensity of the ITCZ as the planet cools and warms is a clear example of the link between past and future climate change.
-We will develop lecture material and museum module to convey these points as part of the University of Washington Program on Climate Change outreach program and the Polar Science Weekends at the Pacific Science Center in Seattle.
+We will develop lecture material and museum module to convey these points as part of the University of Washington Program on Climate Change and Bay Area Scientists in Schools outreach programs and the Polar Science Weekends at the Pacific Science Center in Seattle.
 This proposal will also support the career growth of two early career scientists (Donohoe and Atwood).